 Guided tours year round by appointment

-The attractive river-side building and grounds of the Niagara Pumphouse Visual Arts Centre offers added insight into why the town is home to a large and thriving arts community.
-The restored Pumphouse houses a gallery, where monthly Sunday afternoon salons introduce local artists.
+• The Niagara Pumphouse Visual Arts Centre – located in a restored riverside pumphouse, this gallery is home to monthly Sunday afternoon salons to introduce local artists.
 The exhibitions are open to the public on weekends and most weekdays.

-The beautiful Preservation Gallery on King Street displays works by Trisha Romance Alex Colville and Philip Craig.
+• Preservation Gallery – this beautiful space, located on King Street, displays works by Trisha Romance Alex Colville and Philip Craig.

-Niagara-on-the-Lake is proud to host a world-class theatre festival, with one of the top acting ensembles in the world.
+Niagara on the Lake is proud to host a world-class theatre festival, with one of the top acting ensembles in the world.
 Each season, The Shaw Festival Theatre presents a selection of productions from April to December at three wonderful and unique venues, each located minutes from Lyons House B&B.